E-invoicing compliance and regulatory updates - Portugal

 Legal invoice

-For suppliers: A legal invoice is one issued in UBL 2.1 format or, until December 31, 2025, in PDF format using AT-certified software.
+For suppliers: A legal invoice is one issued using AT-certified software.
 It must include a QR code and ATCUD and, from 2026, a qualified electronic signature.

-For buyers: A legal invoice is one received in an accepted format (UBL 2.1 or PDF until the end of 2025) and must meet authenticity and integrity requirements.
+For buyers: A legal invoice is one received with ATCUD and QR codes and must meet authenticity and integrity requirements.

 Want to know more about Basware’s archiving services?